vuejs/preload-webpack-plugin/README.md

 - Added an `includeHtmlNames` option so that the plugin is only applied to a specific HTML file.

+- If you want to specify the inject position of preload/prefetch tags in your html, add `<!-- preload_start --><!-- preload_end -->` html comment tags in your [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) template file, and it will be replaced by preload/prefetch resources tags.

 - Drops support for Node < 6.

 ---